 Drive, hike or ride to the top of this iconic peak and enjoy panoramic views of the city.

-This area is also the epicenter for the All Souls Procession weekend with the parade finale culminating here in a performance that mixes modern art with the inspiration of ancient culture.
+This area is also the epicenter for the All Souls Procession weekend -- the parade's grand finale culminates here with an inspiring performance that mixes modern art, acrobatics, and wisdom of ancient culture.

 Nearby, in surrounding historic neighborhoods, you can taste Tucson's borderlands cuisine at not-to-be-missed local restaurants, such as the soup-fan paradise Tania's 33, the seafood celebration Mariscos Chihuahua, and the taco shop specializing in slushy, fresh fruit drinks Sonoran Delights Raspados.